JonKrone/JonKrone.github.io/_posts/2016-04-14-proxied-living.markdown

 > target says undefined!
 ```

 Nice!
 In a way, we've overridden the standard behavior of accessing a property, one of the most common (if not most common) things we do in JavaScript.
 With Proxy, we are able to manipulate some of the fundamental semantics of the language, something not possible before ES6.
-It opens up to JavaScript coders a new type of metaprogramming, or programming which can manipulate itself.
+It opens up to JavaScript coders a new aspect of metaprogramming, or programming which can manipulate itself.

 **Woah**, *right!?* We can intercept fundamental operations before they happen!